thompmatt/TicTacToe/README.md

 # TicTacToe
-The classic Tic Tac Toe game, coded in Python.
+A simple version of the classic Tic Tac Toe game, coded in Python.
+Made by Matthew Thompson (@thompmatt).